gitmujoshi/ai-curation-engine-cursor-generated/docs/papers/AI_SAFETY_FOR_VULNERABLE_POPULATIONS.md

 ### The Digital Safety Crisis

 The digital age has brought unprecedented access to information and connectivity, but it has also created new vulnerabilities for those who need protection most.
-Over 1.3 billion children worldwide use the internet daily, with 71% going online despite inadequate safety measures.
-Traditional content filtering systems fail to address the nuanced needs of vulnerable populations, often either being too restrictive (blocking 15-30% of educational content) or too permissive (allowing harmful content through).
+Hundreds of millions of children worldwide use the internet regularly, with many encountering harmful content despite existing safety measures.
+Traditional content filtering systems fail to address the nuanced needs of vulnerable populations, often either being too restrictive (blocking legitimate educational content) or too permissive (allowing harmful content through).

 ### The Need for Specialized AI Safety